-Put the lentils in a pan, add water to about 3 inches above the lentils, add 1 tsp. oil, 1 tsp. salt, quarter tsp. garlic paste.
+Drain the soaked lentils and put them in a pan.
+Add water to cover the lentils by about 3 inches.
+Add 1 tsp. oil, 1 tsp. salt, 1 chopped green chilli and a quarter tsp. garlic paste.
 Simmer on medium heat until the lentils are soft, you can add water if necessary.
-This should take about 20-40 minutes.
-Let the lentils cool slightly, then blend to a rough paste.
+Skim off any froth that rises to the surface.
+They should be done in about 20-40 minutes.
+Let the lentils cool slightly, then blend to a rough paste consistency.
 Set aside.

-Heat the oil, then add the methi and the star anise pieces.
+Heat the oil and add the methi/fenugreek leaves and the star anise pieces.
 Then add all the whole spices, let them splutter, and add the onion.
 Fry until onions are golden but not dark brown, then add the garlic paste, turmeric, coriander powder, cumin powder and tomato paste.
 Cook these on low heat for a few minutes.
 Now add the shredded boiled meat and stir fry on low heat for about 10 minutes.
 If it starts to stick to the bottom of the pan, you can add a bit of water.

 Add the blended daal and green chili, and let it simmer on very low heat for as long as you can allow.
 The best thing about this dish is that the longer you cook it the more flavorful it gets.
 So if you have the time, let it simmer for up to an hour or more.